-This report focuses on benefits to the UK economy, the NHS, and the UK's R&D base.
-It will be followed by an expanded report in the Autumn that assesses the benefits to patients.
+This extended report builds on the previous report published in September 2024, which focused on the benefits to the UK economy, the NHS, and UK R&D, by extending the analysis to the benefits to patients.

 This study used a mixed-methods approach, bringing together evidence generated through several methods to conduct a quantitative and qualitative assessment of impacts.
 It has drawn on publicly available data as well as data provided by the NIHR.